Weather update: IMD issues orange alert for heavy showers in 7 states

-The India Meteorological Department (IMD) issued an orange alert predicting the possibility of heavy rainfall in seven states today, including Karnataka, Chhattisgarh, Tamil Nadu, Andhra Pradesh, Kerala, West Bengal and Rajasthan.
-The Regional Meteorological Department of Delhi predicted generally cloudy sky and light showers with thunderstorms during the day in the national capital.
+The India Meteorological Department (IMD issued an orange alert predicting the possibility of heavy precipitation in Mizoram, Nagaland, Tripura, Manipur, Kerala, Assam and Meghalaya on August 21.

+IMD scientist Soma Sen suggested that rainfall in Delhi may likely lessen from August 21, after moderate spells on Tuesday, PTI reported.
+The weather forecast for the national capital predicts a generally cloudy sky with the possibility of light rain and thunderstorms.

 Get Quick Cash in Minutes!